50 Things Every Local Needs To Do In Delhi That’ll Make You Love The City Even More!

 Set aside an entire day to visit the largest Hindu temple in the world - Akshardham on the banks of the river Yamuna.
 Enlightening exhibitions, a water show that presents ancient stories through an interplay of various media, boat rides and thematic gardens, there is just so much that will keep you busy here!

 If you’re a book lover, then you have to spend a Sunday rifling through the endless stacks of books at this market!
-Offering the best titles at dirt cheap prices (literally!), it’s a haven for bibliophiles.
+Recently shifted from the iconic Daryaganj location, Mahila Haat Sunday Book Market offers the best titles at dirt cheap prices (literally!), it’s a haven for bibliophiles.
 Stroll through the market and you will even find stationery and old coins on sale.
 The sheer variety and volume of books will leave you amazed.

 Delhi without the Red Fort is unimaginable, so a visit to this historic monument built by Shahjahan is defo in order.
 A UNESCO World Heritage site, the magnificent structure is sure to leave you in awe.
 Don’t forget to take a walk through the smaller markets surrounding the fort!